Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Code/README.md

 Before running the code, download the required data from the `Data` folder, and refer to the description in `Data/README.md`.

-Follow below to run the code for this paper.
+Follow below code to produce figures for this paper.

 1. `Figure1&2.R` uses the REACHES data (`Data/temperature index value.v1.xlsx`) to produce Figures 1 and 2.